Today, 5th May, is the International Day of the Midwife and 2022 marks the 100 year anniversary of the International Confederation of Midwives!

 For the Hamlin Team, International Day of the Midwife 2022 is an opportunity to celebrate the incredible work that Hamlin Midwives do every day.
 Each week, approximately 430 babies are delivered at Hamlin-supported midwifery clinics.
 Every day, almost 100 Ethiopian women receive vital antenatal care at a Hamlin-supported midwifery clinic.

-Skilled midwives are the difference between life and death for hundreds of thousands of women and infants every year – and the key to preventing women suffering debilitating childbirth injuries like obstetric fistula.
+The critical work of Hamlin Midwives is the difference between life and death for tens of thousands of women and babies every year – and are the key to eradicating obstetric fistula.

 Hamlin-trained midwives continue to play an essential role in preventing obstetric fistula and saving the lives of mothers and babies.
 In the last financial year they delivered over 22,000 babies and ensured over 32,000 pregnant women were seen for their first antenatal check.

 International Day of the Midwife 2022: Celebrating 100 Years of Progress

 Each year, the International Confederation of Midwives designates a theme for the annual celebration of the world’s midwives, the International Day of the Midwife.
 The theme for International Day of the Midwife 2022 is ‘100 Years of Progress’.
 This year’s theme reflects a centenary of global advocacy for international midwifery standards.

 Today, the importance of midwives as life-saving, highly-skilled autonomous health care professionals is widely acknowledged.
 Through the creation of global standards of midwifery, such as the requirement for midwifery students to attend at least 40 deliveries prior to graduation, has raised the quality of care that midwives practise.